 How to Clean Aluminium Windows

 If you have older aluminium windows, you might need a more thorough cleaning regime.
-But with the modern powder-coated finishes, such as those provided by ABS Ltd, then you can ditch the abrasives, scrubbers or other harsh cleaning tools.
+But with modern powder-coated finishes, such as those provided by ABS Ltd, then you can ditch the abrasives, scrubbers or other harsh cleaning tools.
 That coating doesn’t only provide the colour for your window frames, it also acts as a surface that provides protection from permanent marks and scratches.

 Cleaning Modern Aluminium Windows